Uzomzii/uzomzii/README.md

 🌟 What I Bring to the Table:
 - 📈 Data Scientist: Transforming raw data into actionable insights to drive informed decisions.
 - 💻 Software Engineering: Developing robust and scalable applications using cutting-edge technologies.
-- 🛠️ Machine Learning Operations Engineer: Implementing rigorous testing processes to deliver bug-free software.
+- 🛠️ MLOps Engineer: Streamlining machine learning workflows for scalable and reliable model deployment and operations.

 <h2 align="center">⚒️ Languages-Frameworks-Tools ⚒️</h2>